waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Gramps at (5, 9).

 # Mahogany Town Strategy
 - Current Status: Inside Mahogany Mart (11, 7).
-Standing at (3, 7).
-- Objective 1: Explore Mart and talk to NPCs.
+- Objective 1: Find Pokemon Center and Gym in town.
-- Objective 2: Locate PC and Gym in town.
+- Objective 2: If Gym is blocked, investigate Route 43 (North).
 - Plan:
-  1. Mark exit warps at (3, 7) and (4, 7).
+  1. Exit Mart via (3, 7) or (4, 7).
-  2. Talk to Pharmacist at (4, 3).
+  2. Explore West and South of the Mart.
-  3. Talk to Black Belt at (1, 6).
+  3. Locate PC (usually has a red roof).
-  4. Check warp at (7, 3).
+  4. Locate Gym (usually has a sign).
-  5. Exit and continue exploring the town.
+  5. Train KIMCHI (ODDISH) to Lv21.
-  6. Train KIMCHI (ODDISH) to Lv21 by leading in wild battles or trainer battles if appropriate.
+- Note: Suspicious tile at (7, 3) in Mart is not currently a warp.
+Likely triggers after Lake of Rage events.